Sustainable Seafood: Creative Recipes and Alaskan Stories

 The fish that sound the most familiar in the grocery store- tilapia, tuna, and more- aren't always caught or raised in a sustainable way.
 What is sustainable fish, and how can you prepare some lesser known but more sustainable seafood at home?
 This informative and edible lesson will teach you about:

-Stories from Amanda’s trip to Sitka, Alaska as she learned more about sustainable fishing practices and seafood
+- Stories from Amanda’s trip to Sitka, Alaska as she learned more about sustainable fishing practices and sea

 You'll leave with the confidence to source your own sustainable seafood, and new ideas of how to prepare it!